lightbend/mesos-spark-integration-tests/test-runner/README.md

 ## Configure the project

-Update the application.conf file under src/main/resources with respective values.
+Update the **application.conf** file under *src/main/resources* with respective values before running the tests.

 ##Running the tests